microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/teamsappinstallation_delete.md

-# Delete app from team
+---title: "Delete app from team"description: "Uninstalls an app from the specified team."---# Delete app from team

 Uninstalls an [app](../resources/teamsappinstallation.md) from the specified [team](../resources/team.md).

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|